PaulSpence/paulspence.github.io/_pages/about.md

 In 2009, I began working at the [Climate Change Research Centre, UNSW, Sydney, Australia](https://www.ccrc.unsw.edu.au/) as a post-doctoral researcher.
 In 2015, I received an Australian Research Council Discovering Early Career Researchers award to study Antarctic Bottom Water dynamics.
 I was promoted to Senior Lecturer at UNSW in 2016.

-In 2020, I started working at the School of Geosciences, University of Sydney.
 In 2019, I received an Australian Research Council Future Fellowship award to study the Antarctic Slope Current at the University of Sydney.
+In 2020, I started working at the [School of Geosciences, University of Sydney](https://www.sydney.edu.au/science/schools/school-of-geosciences.html).